Other Fees including missed or late cancellation of appointments

 Personal Health Information

 Your medical record is a confidential document.
-It is the policy of this practice to maintain the security of personal health information at all times and to ensure that this information is only available to authorized members of staff.
+It is the policy of this practice to maintain the security of personal health information at all times and to ensure that this information is only available to authorised members of staff.

 This practice has a no smoking policy.